 Whether you’re new to the world of clogs or have already embraced the look, you’re going to love the almost-three-inch-heel Lacy.
 Swedish Hasbeens was at the forefront of the high-fashion clog movement, and with this delightful pair of clog sandals, it’s easy to see why.
 These clogs keep your feet secure, thanks to a buckle and closed toe, and can just as easily be worn with a pair of colorful tights as bare feet.
 The heel is manageable for walking while still providing some lift, and the silhouette and cutouts offer a truly charming dash of 40s-style retro chic.
 Get ready for clog compliments anywhere from Brooklyn to Berlin.

 Best Statement Fashion Clogs

-Sure, the Dutch invented the clogs and the Swedes improved on them, but we'd argue the French company Chloé made clogs high fashion with their Quinty mules.
-Nude, faintly blush, beige leather (also available in black) paired with a three-inch mid-block wood heel gives major boho vibes.
-These bébés manage to be completely feminine without looking fussy, how French is that?
-If you're headed to Paris on a honeymoon or girls' trip, these are the clogs you need to trick tourists into asking you (obviously a well-dressed local) for directions to the Champ de Elysee.
+Sure, the Dutch invented the clogs and the Swedes improved on them, but it was French fashion house Chloe who took the style and made it fashion.
+If you’re headed to Paris on a honeymoon or girls’ trip, these three-and-a-half-inch wooden platforms are the clogs you need to trick tourists into asking you (obviously a well-dressed local) for directions to the Champ de Elysee.